yaronf/I-D/STAR/draft-ietf-acme-star.md

 Immediately after the order is canceled, the server:

 - MUST update the status of the order resource to "canceled" and MUST set an appropriate "expires" date;
-- SHOULD respond with 403 (Forbidden) to any requests to the certificate endpoint.
+- MUST respond with 403 (Forbidden) to any requests to the certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

 Issuing a cancelation for an order that is not in "valid" state has undefined semantics.
 A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancelationInvalid".